Who is a Lower-Division Transfer?

 - Human Anatomy—ZOOL 2250 or equivalent

-Beginning February 1, you will be able to do this through the Becoming a Warrior link under your "To Do" list (see Becoming a Warrior Guide).
+You can also accept your admission on the Becoming a Warrior page under your "To Do" list (see Becoming a Warrior Guide).
 “Becoming a Warrior” is a helpful tool that will show you everything you need to do to ensure a smooth transition to Stanislaus State, all in one convenient place.

 Note: If you have never logged in to your myStanState student center, the Becoming a Warrior link will become available 24 hours after your first log in.

 New Student Orientation is a mandatory requirement for all incoming transfers.
 At NSO you will meet our exceptional faculty and staff who will assist you with academic advising and course registration.
-You may complete your NSO registration and payment of the $75 fee through myStanState.
+After you accept your admission, you will be registered for NSO based on your reported incoming major.
 Check NSO's website for dates and more information.

 Transcripts for Transfer Credit Evaluation

-Once you are admitted, please submit your transcripts by April 1 to verify your eligibility and have a transfer credit evaluation completed.
+Once you’re admitted, please submit your transcripts by the deadline below to verify your eligibility and have a transfer credit evaluation completed.

 To verify your final eligibility, you need to submit final official transcripts listing all final grades.
 If mailing transcripts, they MUST BE in their sealed envelopes from the source.
 Opened transcripts or transcripts in personal envelopes will be considered "unofficial."
 Schools subscribing to Parchment may submit transcripts electronically.